rore/json2flot/README.md

  }
 }
 ```
-We can show the top 5 latencies of API calls that had over 2 req/sec in the last minutes like this:
+We can show the top 5 latencies of API calls that had over 2 requests in the last minutes like this:
 ```javascript
 {
 	path : [ "timers" ],